-- 1. A baccalaureate degree from an accredited institution - 2.
-An undergraduate grade-point average of at least 3.0 on a 4-point scale - Evidence of at least 12 semester units of undergraduate course work in the social sciences or education - 4.
+- 1. A baccalaureate degree from a regionally accredited institution - 2.
+An undergraduate grade-point average of at least 3.0 on a 4-point scale - 3.
+Evidence of at least 12 semester units of undergraduate course work in the social sciences or education - 4.
 Three personal and professional references